Last Updated on December 11, 2024

-If the company evaluates all those risks connected to using GitHub and takes preventive measures to mitigate those risks, it can both save its critical and sensitive information and keep its business continuity stable.
+If the company evaluates all those risks connected to using GitHub and takes preventive measures to mitigate those risks, it can both save its critical and sensitive information stored in GitHub repositories and keep its business continuity stable.
 In this blog post we will speak about how to build GitHub Advanced Security, but before let’s look at the risks your GitHub Cloud Infrastructure or GitHub Enterprise can face.

 It’s time to evaluate the risks…